wkolowski/Type-Theory-Wishlist/README.md

 ## `Empty` and `Unit` <a id="empty-and-unit"></a> [↩](#toc)

 There's the built-in `Empty` type which has no terms in the empty context.
-It's eliminator is called `abort`.
+Its eliminator is called `abort`.

 ```
 abort : Empty -> A